eProsima/Micro-CDR/README.md

 *eProsima microCDR* is a C library implementing the CDR standard serialization methods.
 This library is focused on embedded and resource-limited systems.

-*microCDR* is always aligned.
+*microCDR* uses a static buffer, is always aligned, and allow to serialize and deserialize in both, big endianness and little endianness.
 For more information about the API of *microCDR* check ...?

 ## Usage examples
-*microCDR* provides different buffer configurations for reading and writing data.
-This is a code example showing the serialization and deserialization of a variable.
+This is a code example showing the serialization and deserialization of a string.
-*microCDR* use a static buffer, that means that the user has to provide a defined buffer and its size during the *MicroBuffer* creation.
+As *microCDR* uses a static buffer, that means the user has to provide a defined buffer and its size during the *MicroBuffer* creation.

 ```c
     #include <microcdr/microcdr.h>